 - 2 tablespoons chopped fresh oregano

 In a large saucepan or small stockpot over medium-high heat, warm the oil.
 Add the onion and cook, stirring occasionally, for 4 minutes.
-Add the celery, carrot, and garlic and cook, stirring occasionally, until the vegetables are starting to soften, about 3 minutes.
-Add the broth, tomatoes, garbanzos, and beans and bring to a boil.
+Add the celery, carrot, tomato paste, garlic, salt, and pepper and cook, stirring occasionally, until the vegetables are starting to soften, about 3 minutes.
+Add about 2 cups of the broth, scraping up any browned bits on the bottom of the pot.
+Add the remaining broth, along with the tomatoes, garbanzos, and beans and bring to a boil.
 Add the pasta and peas and cook, stirring occasionally, until the vegetables and pasta are tender, about 10 minutes.

-Stir in the oregano and salt and pepper to taste.
+Stir in the oregano and more salt and/or pepper if you like.
 Serve hot.